web3-storage/docs/docs/how-tos/work-with-car-files.md

 description: Learn how to work with Content Archives of IPLD data.
 ---

-# Working with CAR files
+# Working with Content Archives

 When you upload files to Web3.Storage using the [client library][reference-client-library], your data is converted into a graph of data structures, which are then packed into a format called a Content Archive (CAR) before being sent to the Web3.Storage service.